abik11/tips-tricks/DB.md

 ```

 ### Data Annotations
 Data Annotations serve to set a bit more details about how to map your class properties into database columns.
 For example you can define which properties cannot be null with **Required** attribute or what is the maximum size of string (or other type) with **MaxLength** attribute.
-We can also ignore some properties and not map them at all with **NotMapped** attribute.
+We can also ignore some properties and not map them at all with **NotMapped** attribute, but if a property has only a getter or only a setter it won't be mapped anyway, even without the attribute.
 Table name and schema can also be defined as wella as columns type and order.
 See the example:
 ```csharp
 [Table("LogMaster", SchemaName="admin")]
 public class Log